Top tips plus the go-to gear for wet weather riding as chosen by the BikeRadar test team

-It also has an incredible knack at keeping my body temperature just right for anything between a few degrees above zero (Celsius) right up to about 15 degrees — that’s basically 99 percent of the time for us in the UK.
+It also has an incredible knack of keeping my body temperature just right for anything between a few degrees above zero (Celsius) right up to about 15 degrees — that’s basically 99 per cent of the time for us in the UK.
 For a clothing item that’s repeatedly sweated in, it sure doesn’t smell bad either.

 In truth, the One is a real revelation for me.
 In the past, I’ve really struggled with finding breathable waterproof garments and that’s despite having tried jackets from most major names at a whole range of price points.

 When it’s not being worn, it packs down to a size that easily stows away within a jersey pocket or into my backpack where its weight is entirely negligible.
 I’m also glad of its reflective accents and a little zipped pocket.
 If these were cheaper then everyone would have them.